-Designed for kids, these local spots are both educational and fun, rain or shine.
-From 25-cent matinees and hands-on art activities to laser tag and learning about Great Lakes ecology, there’re plenty of things to do with kids in Traverse City!
+Designed for kids, these local spots are both educational and fun, come rain or shine.
+From 25-cent matinees and hands-on art activities to laser tag and learning about Great Lakes ecology, there’re plenty of things to do with kids in Traverse City.

 A solid bet for kids of all ages, this permanent gallery at Dennos puts a focus on both the arts and sciences.
 Highlights include the Laser Harp, Anti-Gravity Mirror, Sound Wall (an interactive sculpture that creates music when you touch it), and the Hubble Space Telescope Theater, which features an ongoing transmission from NASA.

 13240 S. West Bay Shore Dr., Traverse City | 231.932.4526

 A captivating rainy-day spot to take young kids, this hands-on venue is equal parts entertainment and education.
 Children learn all about the magnificent Great Lakes watershed as they pilot freighters, become raindrops in the water cycle, and splash around in the “water table”—a free-flowing water installation that’s the museum’s most popular exhibit.
 All-day admission is $7; kids under 1 are free.

 1705 S. Garfield Ave., Traverse City | 231.946.2610

 A great rainy-day destination, Lucky Jack’s is the largest indoor spot for family fun in Northern Michigan.
 Choose from laser tag, 8 billiard tables, 33 lanes of bowling, bumper cars, or the 12,000-square-foot arcade.
 Classic pub grub and pizza for when you’re ready to recharge.